-Choosing a hiking pack can feel like an uphill struggle with solutions for every outdoor activity to navigate.
+Choosing a hiking backpack can feel like an uphill struggle with solutions for every outdoor activity to navigate.
 Let The Great Outdoors lighten the load with this ultimate guide to the different types of backpack, by size and function.

 Understanding the different types of backpack for hiking